Atlanta Nursing Home Abuse Attorneys

 In general, you have two years to file a nursing home abuse claim in the state of Georgia.
 There are exceptions that may be applicable in some cases that allow for an extension of this short statute of limitations.

-Signs of physical and sexual abuse may present as:
+Warning signs of physical and sexual abuse may include:

 - Bleeding or bruising around genitals, anus, or breasts